DSEI21000-S21/project-product-price-prediction/documents/JM.md

 **B. Is the hypothesis/problem stated clearly ("The What")?**

+How should you determine the price for your product?
 The hypothesis is description is the factor to be considered for determining  the price for the product.

 **C. Is it clear why the problems are important?
 Is it clear why anyone would care? ("The Why")**

 Price prediciton is a tool to get the suggeted price automatically by using a good model or algorithm.
-It is very important for business owners to make business decisions.
+For the business owners, price prediction is essential in the success of the operation as pricing defines the extent of profit.
+Price prediction is also a key factor for the clientele in their purchase decision because proper pricing is within their expectations.
+Furthermore, price prediction is the mission of the Data Scientists.
+Their quality of work is directly related to the price decision of the business executive.

 **D. Is it clear why the data were chosen should be able to answer the question being asked?**